-Ryan Cordell is an assistant professor of English at Northeastern University and a core founding faculty member in the NULab for Texts, Maps, and Networks.
-His scholarship focuses on convergences among literary, periodical, and religious culture in antebellum American mass media.
-Cordell collaborates with colleagues in English, history, and computer science on the NEH- and ACLS-funded Viral Texts project, which is using robust data mining tools to discover borrowed texts across large-scale archives of antebellum texts.
-Cordell is also a primary investigator in the Digging Into Data project Oceanic Exchanges, a six-nation project examining patterns of information flow across national and linguistic boundaries in nineteenth century newspapers.
-Cordell is also a fellow in critical bibliography at the Rare Book School in Charlottesville, Virginia and serves on the executive committee of the MLA’s Forum on Bibliography and Scholarly Editing.
+Ryan Cordell is assistant professor of English at Northeastern University and a core founding faculty member in the NULab for Texts, Maps, and Networks.
+His scholarship seeks to illuminate how technologies of production, reception, and remediation shape the meanings of texts within communities.
+Cordell primarily studies circulation and reprinting in nineteenth-century American newspapers, but his interests extend to the influence of computation and digitization on contemporary reading, writing, and research.
+Cordell collaborates with colleagues in English, history, and computer science on the NEH- and ACLS-funded Viral Texts project, which is using robust data mining tools to discover borrowed texts across large-scale archives of nineteenth-century periodicals.
+Cordell is also a primary investigator in the Digging Into Data project Oceanic Exchanges, a six-nation effort examining patterns of information flow across national and linguistic boundaries in nineteenth century newspapers.
+Cordell is also a senior fellow in the Andrew W. Mellon Society of Critical Bibliography at the Rare Book School and serves on the executive committee of the MLA’s Forum on Bibliography and Scholarly Editing.

 - “Reprinting, Circulation, and the Network Author in Antebellum Newspapers,” forthcoming in American Literary History 27.3 (August 2015), preprint at http://ryancordell.org/research/reprinting-circulation-and-the-network-author-in-antebellum-newspapers/.